-No one travels outside the main towns except for urgent business, and travel within municipal areas has likewise been reduced to the minimum owing to zoning restrictions and to minimize risk of danger to life.
-Jewish voluntarily organised convoys of essential foodstuffs continues, though with difficulty, to reach Jerusalem and other ports of the country despite frequent end continuous attacks, damage, and resulting loss of life on the roads.
+Fo one travels outside the main towns except for urgent business, and travel within municipal areas has likewise been reduced to the minimum owing to zoning restrictions and to minimize risk of danger to life.
+Jewish voluntarily organised convoys of essential foodstuffs continues, though with difficulty, to reach Jerusalem and other parts of the country despite frequent and continuous attacks, damage, and resulting less of life on the roads.